aitorvs/android-inquiry/README.md

 ## *Accessing Content Providers*

 *Accessing content providers has been removed from this fork of Inquiry.
-If you need to access content providers, please check out the [original library](https://github.com/afollestad/inquiry).*
+If you need to access content providers, I highly recommend you to check out the [original library](https://github.com/afollestad/inquiry).*

 ## Changelog